Why are restaurants so loud? Noisy restaurants turn a meet and talk with friends into a headache shouting match across the table!

 • Invest in a good stereo system and speakers.

-There will be those who say this noise just a problem for older people, and, indeed, older people are more affected by noise.
+There will be those who say this noise is just a problem for older people, and, indeed, older people are more affected by noise.
 However, hearing loss is cumulative, and those with excellent hearing today could be damaging their future hearing by exposure to the same noise levels that are sending other customers away.